Excellence in Graduate Student Mentoring

 A college committee, which should include at least one graduate student member, will select the final candidate nominations to submit to campus.
 As a general rule, each college may forward no more than one nomination; however, the College of Engineering may forward two nominations, and the College of Liberal Arts and Sciences may forward three nominations.

-Nominations are only accepted from colleges and must be submitted using this online form.
+Nominations are only accepted from colleges and must be submitted to email@example.com.
 The nomination deadline is 11:59 p.m.
 February 1.
 If this date falls on a weekend or holiday, the deadline is 11:59 p.m. the next business day.

 The campus selection process is overseen by the Teaching Advancement Board, and is advisory to the Provost.
 Recipient(s) and their nominator(s) will be notified by early March.
 Awards are presented at the annual Celebration of Teaching Excellence.